 Length of Courses

 The courses are twelve weeks in length, so three or four quarters will be offered each year.
 Grades are given at the end of each course.
 The average part-time student will take one or two courses per semester.
-If you have not completed your three-month course within six months, and you do not have a valid excuse which you have submitted to your Instructor (i.e., illness, etc), there will be a $50 re-instatement fee, per course.
+If you have not completed your three-month course within six months, and you have not submitted an approved excuse by the end of the third month (i.e., illness, etc), there will be a $100 reinstatement fee, per course, to continue or receive the grade for that course.

 Time Commitment of Full-time Students

 Taking five courses per semester will require 25 – 30 hours per week, so you should plan to schedule five or six hours per day for studies.
 Have a specific room and time set aside and block out your appointment schedule for these hours.
 This time is booked and you are not available for anything else.
 This is your priority during your college years.
 List the things you are dropping from your life to make time for your studies.
 Ask your accountability partner to see that you are maintaining these hours without fail.

 Taking one course per semester will require approximately five hours per week, so you should plan to schedule one hour per day for studies.
 As an alternative, you may prefer to work a couple of evenings per week or half a day on Saturday.
 Have a specific room and time set aside and block out your appointment schedule for these hours.
 This time is booked and you are not available for anything else.
 This is your priority during your college years.
 List the things you are dropping from your life to make time for your studies.
 Ask your accountability partner to see that you are maintaining these hours without fail.